TheCatOfHs/sccop/README.md

 This software package implements the Symmetry Crystal Combinatorial Optimization Program (SCCOP) that predicts crystal structure of specific composition.

+SCCOP combines graph neural network and DFT calculation to accelerate the search of crystal structure.
 The following paper describes the details of the SCCOP framework:

 [Crystal structure prediction and property related feature extraction by graph deep learning](XXX)